 Telefax +49 (0) 911 / 2 30 55

 Home of the poet Justinus Kerner - A truly peculiar house can be found when visiting the former residence of the doctor and poet of the Romanticism Justinus Kerner.
 Here he received numerous prominent personalities of his time.
-On his exactly kept guest list are names like earl Alexander von Württemberg or David Friedrich Strauss.
-Today in the upper floor visitors can admire the original equipped living rooms of the family which reflect the residential atmosphere of the 19th century.
+On his exact guest list are names like earl Alexander von Württemberg or David Friedrich Strauss.
+Today, in the upper floor visitors can admire the original equipped living rooms of the family which reflect the residential atmosphere of the 19th century.
 An attraction is the "coffin room" as well as the mind tower in the garden.